channell/Hiperspace/examples/SQLServerGraphSample/readme.md

 |Jacob->Mary->Alice->John|
 |Julie->Jacob->Mary->Alice->**John** |5th path omitted in join|

-These examples use C#, but would be a more direct representation with F#.
+These examples use C, but would be a more direct representation with F.
 Hiperspace treats the entire graph as if it was in memory